|TABLE OF CONTENTS

 6.4 Return of Customer Content.
 Upon request by Customer made before the effective date of termination of a Service subscription, Splunk may assist Customer with the transition of Customer Content for a mutually agreed upon fee.
 Thirty-one (31) days following expiration or termination of Customer’s account or subscription for a Service, Splunk will have no obligation to maintain or provide any of Customer Content relating to such Service, and Customer hereby authorizes Splunk thereafter to delete all Customer Content relating to such Service that is in its possession or under its control, unless Splunk is otherwise legally prohibited from doing so.

 7.1 Confidential Information.
-Unless otherwise provided in writing, the Receiving Party agrees to: (i) protect the Disclosing Party’s Confidential Information using the same degree of care (but in no event less than reasonable care) that it uses to protect its own confidential information; (ii) limit use of Disclosing Party’s Confidential Information for purposes consistent with this Agreement, and (iii) limit access to Disclosing Party’s Confidential Information to its employees, contractors and agents or those of its Affiliates who have a bona fide need to access such Confidential Information for purposes consistent with this Agreement and who are subject to confidentiality obligations no less stringent than those herein.
+Unless otherwise provided in writing, the Receiving Party agrees to: (i) protect the Disclosing Party’s Confidential Information using the same degree of care (but in no event less than reasonable care) that it uses to protect its own Confidential Information of a similar nature; (ii) limit use of Disclosing Party’s Confidential Information for purposes consistent with this Agreement, and (iii) limit access to Disclosing Party’s Confidential Information to its employees, contractors and agents or those of its Affiliates who have a bona fide need to access such Confidential Information for purposes consistent with this Agreement and who are subject to confidentiality obligations no less stringent than those herein.

-7.2 Compelled Disclosure of Confidential Information.
-Notwithstanding the foregoing terms of Section 7.1, the Receiving Party may disclose Confidential Information of the Disclosing Party if it is compelled by law to do so, provided the Receiving Party gives the Disclosing Party prior notice of such compelled disclosure (to the extent legally permitted) and reasonable assistance, at the Disclosing Party's cost, if the Disclosing Party wishes to contest the disclosure.
-If the Receiving Party is compelled by law to disclose the Disclosing Party’s Confidential Information as part of a civil proceeding to which the Disclosing Party is a Party, and the Disclosing Party is not contesting the disclosure, the Disclosing Party will reimburse the Receiving Party for its reasonable cost of compiling and providing secure access to such Confidential Information.
+7.2 Notwithstanding the foregoing terms of Section 7.1, the Receiving Party may disclose Confidential Information of the Disclosing Party if it is compelled by law enforcement agencies or regulators to do so, provided the Receiving Party gives the Disclosing Party prior notice of such compelled disclosure (to the extent legally permitted) and reasonable assistance, at the Disclosing Party's cost, if the Disclosing Party wishes to contest the disclosure.
+If the Receiving Party is compelled to disclose the Disclosing Party’s Confidential Information as part of a civil proceeding to which the Disclosing Party is a Party, and the Disclosing Party is not contesting the disclosure, the Disclosing Party will reimburse the Receiving Party for its reasonable cost of compiling and providing secure access to such Confidential Information.

 8. WARRANTIES AND DISCLAIMER OF WARRANTIES